Diamond Pier Foundations Sold Through Retail Stores

 For Municipalities that have adopted the IRC:

 More Complex Projects

-For projects that are defined as more complex than paragraph 2.0 of the ESR-1895, which is defined as; decks, covered decks, walkways, stairways, and accessory structures defined in the International Residential Code (IRC) one of the following two path may be satisfactory with the building department.
+For projects that are defined as more complex than those defined in paragraph 2.0 of the ESR-1895, which iclude; decks, covered decks, walkways, stairways, and accessory structures as defined in the IRC, one of the following two paths may be satisfactory with the building department.
 Consult with your local building department regarding these additional paths to code compliance.
-They will inform you of any additional information needed.
+They will inform you if any additional information needed.

-- For projects that only require a review of bearing capacity, uplift and lateral loads and will be installed in soils that meet the 1500 psf minimum presumptive soil capacity, a registered design professional may submit a plan to the building department providing the Diamond Pier capacities and testing reports as evidence of equivalent or better performance when the required loads are within the limits of the published capacities of the Diamond Pier model being specified.
+- For projects that only require a review of bearing capacity, uplift, and lateral loads and that will be installed in soils meeting the 1500 psf minimum presumptive soil capacity, a registered design professional may submit a plan to the building department providing the Diamond Pier capacities and testing reports as evidence of equivalent or better performance when the required loads are within the limits of the published capacities of the Diamond Pier model being specified.

 - For projects that require a review of asymmetrical, rotational, overturning, or dynamic forces, or where presumptive soil capacities cannot be determined, site-specific engineering is required.
 Please reference Commercial and Special-Order Project Services.